Simulation-Intelligence/Taichi-UnityExample/README.md

 ## How to stream to quest3?
 -install meta quest link
--connect to PC，then open quest link on VR headset -open unity project, set open-XR plugin
+-connect to PC，then open quest link on VR headset -open unity project, set open-XR plugin(not the oculus plugin!!!)
--click “play”, then you can see the scene in VR headset
+-click “play”, then you can see the scene in VR headset -make sure you have enabled all the settings in the "beta" tab in the meta quest link app